victornguyen75/amazonlite/README.md

 A full stack Amazon clone built with:

-- clothing product pages
+- clothing product pages that pull product data from MongoDB
 - a cart page
-- user authentication page
+- a user authentication page with a user authentication API that authenticates users in MongoDB
 - a shipping address form
 - a checkout page
-- seeded products and users that are uploaded to MongoDB

 Technologies used: